Jack Lennox

-John Patrick Lennox (21 March 1907 – 7 December 1943) was an Australian WWII serviceman and prisoner of war.
+John Patrick Lennox (21 March 1907 – 7 December 1943) was an Australian World War II serviceman and prisoner of war.
 He had played rugby league in the New South Wales premiership competition with St. George and South Sydney in the 1930s.

 Background

 Lennox was born in Mudgee, New South Wales on 21 March 1907.

 Career

 Lennox started his first grade career with St. George in 1930.
 He made an appearance with the side in Game 1 of the 1930 Country Carnival.
 He scored a try, helping his team defeat North Coast 21–9.

 He made his debut with the team in a round 5 in a 10–7 win over North Sydney.
 He scored his debut try against Western Suburbs in round 11, helping St. George win 19–9.
 Two rounds later, he scored his second career try in a win over South Sydney.
 Lennox played in St. George's 14–6 win against Wests in the 1930 grand final.
 Wests however, were allowed a grand final challenge, and defeated St. George 27–2 to win the premiership.

 In round 14 of the 1931 season, Lennox scored a try in a loss to Newtown.

 Lennox made 14 appearances in the 1932 season.
 St. George failed to qualify for the finals, finishing the season sixth.

 In 1933, Lennox signed with South Sydney.
 He made his debut with the club in the opening round of the 1933 season against Newtown.
 He played 6 games that year, playing primarily as a lock.

 Lennox was reverted to centre for the 1934 season.
 He scored a try against Balmain in round 7.
 His final game of his career was in a 7–18 round 10 loss to his former club St. George.